art-media-platform/amp.SDK/README.md

 ### Benefits
   - __Content distribution__: Choose how to deploy your projects in a way that makes the most sense for your team and budget.
   - __Flexibility__: Enjoy strategic flexibility on how you publish apps and distribute content.
-  - __Asset management__: Leverage Amp's content deployment system that allows you to deploy content updates without having to deploy new App builds.
+  - __Asset management__: Leverage Amp's content deployment system that allows you to deploy content updates without having to deploy new app builds.
   - __Savings__: Save resources by not maintaining UIs and custom behavior for each OS, web browser, and form factor.
   - __Cash flow__: Use Amp's payment processing module to monetize your work and receive payments through your Stripe or PayFlow account.